deficollective/defiscan/src/content/protocols/pancakeswap-v2.md

 ## Upgradeability

-### AMM (Liquidity Pairs)

-The `Factory` contract used to create new swapping _Pairs_ is upgradeable via an internal multisig ([GnosisSafeProxy #1](#security-council)), which has the authority to change the fee beneficiary of the 0.08% protocol fee collected from every pair.

 ### Incentive Layer

 Changes of parameters in the incentive layer of PancakeSwap V2 may result in the _loss of unclaimed yied_.

 Incentives are distributed to liquidity providers who stake their tokens through `MasterChef V1`.
-The only source of new `CAKE` is via immutable minting at a fixed rate of 40 `CAKE` per block, ([GnosisSafeProxy #1](#security-council)) can call the _dev()_ function at any time, with no delay, to change the address that receives 10% of each mint.
+The only source of new `CAKE` is via immutable minting at a fixed rate of 40 `CAKE` per block, the multisig [GnosisSafeProxy #1](#security-council) can call the _dev()_ function at any time, with no delay, to change the address that receives 10% of each mint.
 The remaining 90% is forwarded to `MasterChef V2` for distribution to farms.

-All reward parameters in `MasterChef V2`; including the list of farms, their allocation points, the `CAKE` burn split, and the address designated to receive _burned_ `CAKE`, can be modified by another internal multisig ([GnosisSafeProxy #2](#security-council))following a minimum six-hour timelock.
-This allows the team to halt rewards to existing farms, funnel all new `CAKE` emissions to an insider pool, or redirect the burn address to one that simply receives the tokens without actually burning them.
+All reward parameters in `MasterChef V2`; including the list of farms, their allocation points, the `CAKE` burn split, and the address designated to receive _burned_ `CAKE`, can be modified by another internal multisig ([GnosisSafeProxy #2](#security-council)) following a minimum six-hour timelock.
+This allows the team to halt rewards to existing farms, funnel all new `CAKE` emissions to an insider pool, or redirect the burn address to one that simply receives the tokens without burning them.

 As a matter of fact, the current burn address is ([GnosisSafeProxy #1](#security-council)), meaning the decision to truly burn the tokens depends entirely on the multisig’s integrity.

 Only the `CAKE` token is exposed to these upgradeable risks. _Unclaimed yield_ from farms, in `CAKE`, is therefore vulnerable due to the permissions held by the team.
 However, users’ principal and the 0.17% liquidity provider fee earned from the pools remain secure.

+### AMM (Liquidity Pairs)

+An internal multisig ([GnosisSafeProxy #1](#security-council)) has the authority to change the fee beneficiary of the 0.08% protocol fee collected from every swapping pair created by the `Factory`.

 > Upgradeability score: **Medium**

 ## Autonomy

 PancakeSwap v2’s AMM contracts (`PancakeFactory`, `PancakePair`) have no external price oracle or off-chain dependency: swaps resolve only against onchain reserves.
-The `CAKE` _incentive layer_ (MasterChef V1, V2), however, introduces an internal dependency: LP rewards rely on a single token (`CAKE`) that is minted at a fixed rate of 40 `CAKE` per block and distributed under the control of a _3-of-6 multisig_ (([GnosisSafeProxy #2](#security-council))).
-The distribution of `CAKE` can directly impact rewards in the system and thus may result in the _loss of unclaimed yield_.

-> Autonomy score: **Medium**
+> Autonomy score: **Low**

 ## Exit Window